-Broadcasting I, II, III, & IV: These are year-long classes that build on the skills learned in the previous Broadcasting level.
+Broadcasting I, II, III, & IV: Each Broadcasting Class is a year-long class that builds on the skills learned in the previous Broadcasting level.
 Students will explore the industry of Broadcast Media.
 Students learn the basic fundamentals of broadcast production, including writing, producing, and computer editing.
 Students receive basic training in photography and videography techniques using digital technology to create various types of media.
 Students study the history of broadcasting, as well as advertising techniques through a media literacy component.
 Television and video production is a time-sensitive activity and demands a working knowledge of state of the art electronics.
 Students explore the techniques and styles of various video genres while learning advanced production skills.
 The class is project-based and collaborative and emphasizes writing, creativity and the development of professional skills.
 Students also will be required to use advanced editing and special effects software to increase the quality of their productions.

 Introduction to Culinary Arts: In this introduction to the culinary arts, students will learn the skills to form a basic knowledge of the field.
 Skills that will be covered include basic nutrition, kitchen safety, and sanitation, knowledge of kitchen equipment and tools, basic culinary measurement and math skills, knife skills, how to follow a recipe, basic cooking methods, basic baking, table setting, and etiquette.
 At the end of this course, students will have the skills to successfully and safely complete a simple to a moderately complicated recipe.
 Students will be evaluated by participation, written assessments, and hands-on skills tests.
 The focus will be on safety, sanitation, teamwork, and creativity.